Policy Details Page

 Evaluation of Students moving from Part C to Part B and Participation in Transition Planning Conferences:

-The district will participate in transition planning conferences, arranged by the local lead agency as designee of the Part C lead agency for each student who may be eligible for preschool services.
+The District will participate in transition planning conferences, arranged by the local lead agency as designee of the Part C lead agency for each student who may be eligible for preschool services.
 Transition plans will be designed to promote uninterrupted provision of appropriate services to the child.

 - The Early Childhood Special Education Coordinator will serve as the point of contact with the family resource coordinator for timely execution of transition planning conferences that are arranged at least 90 days before the students’ third birthday by the designee of the Part C agency;

 The purpose of the evaluation is to collect information about a student’s functional, developmental and academic skills and achievements from a variety of sources, to determine whether a student qualifies for special education and related services, and to develop an IEP.
-This includes information provided by the parent.
+This includes information provided by the guardian.
 All information gathered in this process is reviewed by the IEP team or other groups of qualified professionals.

 The evaluation must be an individual assessment designed to determine:

-- 1. Whether the student is eligible for special education and any necessary related services; and,
+- Whether the student is eligible for special education and any necessary related services; and,

-- 2. The nature and extent of special education and related services needed by the student, including information related to enabling the child to be involved in and progress in the general education curriculum.
+- The nature and extent of special education and related services needed by the student, including information related to enabling the child to be involved in and progress in the general education curriculum.

 There are many legal requirements for conducting evaluations.
 Evaluation procedures or materials must be free of racial, cultural or sexual/gender bias and they must be used for the purpose for which they are valid and reliable.
 Tests must be appropriate for the student’s age and stage of developmental level.
 Tests should be administered in the native language of the student or conducted in the mode of communication most familiar to the student.
 If it appears to be clearly not feasible to conduct a procedure or test in the mode of communication most frequently used by the student, the IEP team will contact a special education administrator to develop an individualized strategy for valid evaluation of the student’s skills.
-The inclusion of parents in this collaboration is desirable and strongly encouraged.
+The inclusion of guardians in this collaboration is desirable and strongly encouraged.